Diagrammatization and Abduction to Improve AI Interpretability With Domain-Aligned Explanations for Medical Diagnosis: Technical approach

 \section{Technical approach}

-We developed an explainable model to predict cardiac diagnosis from phonocardiograms (PCG).
-Following clinical practice, the model generates diagrammatic explanations with murmur diagrams based on sound.
-We discuss generalization to other applications later in Discussion.
-We describe our data source, data preparation, baseline modeling, problem formulation of murmur shapes, proposed DiagramNet model, and alternative model for cardiac diagnosis prediction.
+We developed an ante-hoc interpretable model for high-stakes cardiac diagnosis from phonocardiograms (PCG).
+Aligning to clinical practice, the model performs diagrammatization for murmur diagrams and abduction for diagnostic reasoning.
+We describe our data preparation, diagram formalization, and proposed model.